lightbulb_outline This question type can be used in a digital test only.

 To create a statement question, follow the steps below.

-- Click New exercise, fill in a name and click Save.
+- Click New exercise, fill in a name and click Create.

-- Click New question and select Statement question.
+- Click New question and select Statement.

 - Formulate the question in the question content field.